privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 On GrapheneOS, the app comes disabled and you can *optionally* enable it after installing Sandboxed Google Play.

-On CalyxOS, the app comes installed by default (regardless of whether you choose to have microG or not) and cannot be opted out.
+On CalyxOS, the app comes installed by default (regardless of whether you choose to have microG or not) and cannot be opted out of.
 This means that Google still has access to your hardware identifiers regardless of whether or not you need eSIM activation and can be accessed persistently.

 ## Privileged App Extensions

 Android 12 comes with special support for seamless app updates with [third-party app stores](https://android-developers.googleblog.com/2020/09/listening-to-developer-feedback-to.html).
-The popular Free and Open-Source Software (FOSS) repository [F-Droid](https://f-droid.org) doesn't implement this feature and requires a [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged) to be included with the Android distribution in order to have unattended app installation.
+The popular Free and Open-Source Software (FOSS) repository [F-Droid](https://f-droid.org) doesn't implement this feature and requires a [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged) to be included with the Android distribution in order to have unattended app updates.

 CalyxOS includes the [privileged extension](https://f-droid.org/en/packages/org.fdroid.fdroid.privileged), which may lower device security.

 On the other hand, GrapheneOS officially recommends [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play) instead.
-Many FOSS Android apps are also in Google Play but sometimes they are not (like [NewPipe](../video-streaming.md#newpipe)).
+Many FOSS Android apps are also in Google's Play Store but sometimes they are not (like [NewPipe](../video-streaming.md#newpipe)).
 In those cases, you can [keep up with updates using RSS](../android.md#manually-with-rss-notifications).

+## Profiles

+GrapheneOS significantly improves [user profiles](overview.md#user-profiles) in [multiple ways](https://grapheneos.org/features#improved-user-profiles), such as increasing the limit of how many profiles you can create (16 instead of the standard 4), allowing you to log out of user profiles, disabling app installation, and notification forwarding.
+All of these improvements make it so user profiles can be daily driven without sacrificng too much usability.

+CalyxOS doesn't feature any improvements to user profiles over AOSP, and instead includes a device controller app so that the [work profile](overview.md#work-profile) can be used without needing to download a third party app such as [Shelter](../android.md#shelter).
+However, work profiles are not nearly as flexible (as you're limited to only one) and don't provide the same amount of isolation and security.

 ## Additional Hardening